LaBargeLab/IQR_test/README.md

 The IQR analyses are aimed to compare two genesets to see if those change - get deregulated (meaning increasing in IQR) - over a variable such as time, age, treatment.

 To calculate IQR for the two groups shown above we need to define a geneset first.
 In this example just 5 genes.
+If no geneset is supplied the IQR analyses are performed with the entire supplied dataframe.

 ```r
 geneset <- c("gene1", "gene2", "gene3", "gene4", "gene5")